motion/orbit/projects/blog/src/pages/hello-world/index.md

 Orbit wants to be a _really good platform for knowledge management_, replacing clunky and stale intranet systems of today.
 To do that, it has to have access to basically all of your information.

-But there's a misaligned incentive there.
-People don't want to trust a single company with all of their data.
-But a knowledge platform really should have everything!
+Early in development we realized there's a problem selling this: people don't want to trust a single company with all of their data.

+Talk about misaligned incentives!

+#### The solution

 We thought we'd reached a roadblock.
 It was hard to get anyone to install it, even as a trial.
 We we're stuck at distribution.

 It took a lot of exploration to realize something though.
 Computers today are fast, powerful, and have lots of disk space.
 The knowledge that's actually important to you is often not very large at all.
-What if we could run Orbit privately, entirely on your computer, and avoid having any cloud or on premise server?
+Could we could run Orbit privately, entirely on your computer, and avoid having any cloud or on premise server touching your data?

-By doing this, Orbit would de-risk "testing the water".
-You can actually firewall Orbit so it only has access to sync data directly from your integrations: Gmail, Confluence, Slack and the like.
+By doing this, Orbit would de-risk letting people "test the water".
+Today, you can actually firewall Orbit so it only has access to sync data directly from your integrations: Gmail, Confluence, Slack and the so on.

-That would mean:
+It aligns incentives in more ways than one:

 1. You can try it risk-free: both in cost and security, unlike the cloud.
 2. There's absolutely no sales cycle or "install" process, unlike on-prem.

-And with that, we realized, we'd naturally land into a much better incentive structure!
-A risk-free trial means **the product must actually be good**.
+Because you can test our Orbit without any cost, it means **the product must actually be good**.
 We can't hide behind a sales team.

-I think this solves what would have been a near-impossible distribution story for a very early stage startup that's trying to unify your data.
+I think this solves what would have been a near-impossible distribution story for a very early stage startup, but also is a great setup to keep our company honest and focused on delivering real value rather than effective sales.

 ### Orbit, In Detail